Buying a home can be a great way to build personal wealth over time, but it isn’t the right decision for everyone.

 Finances, aside, buying a home is a lifestyle choice that requires buyers to put down roots.
 People who enjoy the flexibility of being able to move whenever they choose aren’t good candidates for homeownership.

-What follows are seven signs that you’re not ready to become a homeowner:
+What follows are some signs that you’re not ready to become a homeowner:

-1. You don’t know if you’ll keep your home for five or more years
+1. You don’t know if you’ll keep your home for 5 or more years

 2. You just can’t afford it